GiggleLiu/ProblemReductions.jl/docs/src/models/QUBO.md

-# Quadratic Unconstrained Binary Optimizati
+# Quadratic Unconstrained Binary Optimization

 ## Problem Definition
-Quadratic Unconstrained Binary Optimizati ([`QUBO`](@ref)) is a boolean optimization problem.
+Quadratic Unconstrained Binary Optimization ([`QUBO`](@ref)) is a boolean optimization problem.
 The objective is to maximize or minimize the following quadratic form by varying $x$:
 ```math
 y = x^T Q x
 ```